moja-global/FLINT.Cloud/docs/deployment/index.rst

 -----

-To deploy FLINT.Cloud to Azure, we recommend using the Azure App Service using a custom Microsoft Container Registry container, built from our ``local`` directory.
-This setup includes the usage of `Azure CLI`_ to deploy the infrastructure and the application to be used.
-You will also need to sign in to the Azure CLI by using the ``az login`` command.
+To deploy FLINT.Cloud to Azure, we recommend using the Azure App Service with a custom Microsoft Container Registry container built from our ``local`` directory.
+This setup uses `Azure CLI`_ to deploy the infrastructure and the applications to be used.
+You need to sign in to the Azure CLI by using the ``az login`` command.
 To finish the authentication process, follow the steps displayed in your terminal.
-To build the images, we would be using `Docker`_ and would be pushing them to `Azure Container Registry`_.
+To build images, we use `Docker`_ and then push them to `Azure Container Registry`_.

 Download the project
 ~~~~~~~~~~~~~~~~~~~~